- brief -

 specific ways, improving accessibility, and making the platform more intuitive.

-- Learnings: Identified the importance of user-centric design and the need for continuous iteration
+- Learnings: Identified the importance of user-centric design and the need for continuous

 based on user feedback.

-- Outcomes: Usability improvements resulted in a 500% increase in course sales, demonstrating the
+- Outcomes: Usability improvements resulted in a 500% increase in course sales, demonstrating

 effectiveness of the redesign.